Anna Marie Roos

 Anna Marie Roos is a historian of early modern English science, noted for her research on the early Royal Society.
-She is a professor in the School of History and Heritage at the University of Lincoln, a Fellow of the Society of Antiquaries, a Fellow of the Linnean Society, and the Editor-in-Chief of Notes and Records.
+She is an emeritus professor in the School of Humanities and Heritage at the University of Lincoln, a Fellow of the Society of Antiquaries, a Fellow of the Linnean Society, a fellow of the Royal Historical Society, and the former Editor-in-Chief of Notes and Records.

+Roos is noted for her work in Salt of the Earth demonstrating that the late 18th-century discovery of oxygen emerged from a 150-year English tradition of salt chemistry and iatrochemistry, reframing conventional narratives of the Chemical Revolution.

 Career

-Anna Marie Roos obtained a PhD in history from the University of Colorado in 1997.
+Anna Marie Roos obtained a PhD in history from the University of Colorado Boulder in 1997.
 She was an assistant and then associate professor at the University of Minnesota Duluth from 1999 to 2006, The Lister Research Fellow at the University of Oxford from 2009 to 2012, and a research associate at the Museum for the History of Science in Oxford from 2009 to 2013.
 Roos was a visiting fellow at All Souls College, Oxford, Huntington Fellow and Beinecke Fellow (declined) in 2017.

-In 2013, Roos began work at the University of Lincoln.
-She became the Editor-in-Chief of Notes and Records in 2018.
-Under her editorship, the first in a series of video interviews was published and the number of entries to the Essay prize significantly increased.
+In 2013, Roos joined the University of Lincoln, where she remained until her retirement in July 2024.
+She served as editor-in-chief of Notes and Records from 2018 to 2024.

-Roos was elected Fellow of the Society of Antiquaries in 2013.
+Roos was elected a fellow of the Society of Antiquaries in 2013.
+She is also a fellow of the Linnean Society of London and the Royal Historical Society.

-Research

-Roos' work concerns early modern English science and the early history of the Royal Society.
-She studied the naturalist Martin Lister and his daughters Anna and Susanna, who created the images for the book Historiae Conchyliorum and were some of the first women to use a microscope.
-Roos detailed how Anna and Susanna became illustrators from their teenage years and that their work was used by their father because he considered that even the best professional engravers were not sufficiently reliable.
-Her book, Martin Lister and his Remarkable Daughters, was published by the Bodleian Library in 2018.

-Roos' book Goldfish, one of Reaktion Books' Animal series, was published in September 2019.
-The book was dedicated to a pet goldfish she owned as a child, named Speedy.
+She serves on the editorial board of The British Journal for the History of Science and the Journal of the History of Collections.
+She delivered the Gideon de Laune Lecture at the Worshipful Society of Apothecaries in 2023, and the Bynum Lecture at the Royal Society of Medicine in 2024.
+She will be a visiting fellow at Clare Hall, Cambridge during the 2025-2026 academic year.